CodeCreatePlay360/PandaEditor/README.md

 Basic syntax of a **PandaEditor's RuntimeModule**.

 ```
-from editor.core.runtimeModule import RuntimeModule
+from editor.core import RuntimeModule

-class CharacterController(RuntimeModule):
+class TestModule(RuntimeModule):
     def __init__(self, *args, **kwargs):
         RuntimeModule.__init__(self, *args, **kwargs)
-        # __init__ should not contain anything except for variable declaration...!

     def on_start(self):
-        # this method is called only once
+        # on_start is called once
         pass

     def on_update(self):
-        # this method is called every frame
+        # on_update is called every frame
         pass
 ```

 The **RuntimeModule** also defines some base methods and attributes which act as the link between PandaEditor and Panda3D engine.

 ```
-from editor.core.runtimeModule import RuntimeModule
+from editor.core import RuntimeModule

-class CharacterController(RuntimeModule):
+class TestModule(RuntimeModule):
     def __init__(self, *args, **kwargs):
         RuntimeModule.__init__(self, *args, **kwargs)
-        # __init__ should not contain anything except for variable declaration...!

-        win = self._win                                # the window we are rendering into currently
-        mouse_watcher_node = self._mouse_watcher_node  # mouse watcher node
-        render = self._render                          # this is the current scene's parent node-path
-        game = self._game                              # instance of current running game
-        self.accept("x", self.on_x)                    # basic Panda3d event handling

     def on_start(self):
-        # this method is called only once
+        # on_start is called once
-        pass
+        win = self.win                                # the window we are rendering into currently
+        mouse_watcher_node = self.mouse_watcher_node  # mouse watcher node
+        render = self.render                          # this is the current scene's parent node-path
+        game = self.game                              # instance of current running game
+        self.accept("x", self.on_x)                   # basic Panda3D event handling

     def on_update(self):
-        # this method is called every frame
+        # on_update is called every frame
         pass

 ```